thewca/wca-regulations/wca-regulations.md

 - B5) Stopping the solve:
     - B5a) When using the Stackmat timer, the competitor stops the solve by releasing the puzzle and then stopping the timer.
     - B5b) When using a stopwatch, the competitor stops the solve by placing the puzzle back onto the surface and notifying the judge that they are stopping the solve.
 At that moment, the judge stops the timer.
     - B5c) If the competitor is not touching the puzzle, they may remove the blindfold before they stop the timer.
-They must not touch the puzzle until the end of the attempt.
+They must not touch the puzzle until the end of the solve.
 Penalty for touching the puzzle: disqualification of the attempt (DNF).

 ## <article-C><one-handed><onehandedsolving> Article C: One-Handed Solving